 Authoritative-Style Cat Parent

 Anyone answer 4 for all questions?
 Good job!
 You are an authoritative cat parent (not to be confused with the authoritaRIAN style).
 While you expect good behavior from your cat, you realize that YOU play an essential role in making this happen.
 You use positive reinforcement when your cat uses appropriate alternatives to inappropriate behavior.
 This is the most challenging type of cat parent to be (it requires patience and time for training), but the work will pay off in the end.
 You’ll have a strong bond of trust and affection with your cat.
-Authoritative cat parents expect their cats to behave as the result of training, but they also hold themselves accountable for the success (or lack thereof) of their cat achieving a desired behavior.
+Authoritative cat parents expect their cats to behave as the result of training, but they also hold themselves accountable for the success (or lack thereof) of their cat achieving the desired behavior.
 These cat parents are willing to put in the time to train and reward cats for good behavior, and correct inappropriate behavior in a calm, kind, and patient way.
 Pros: You’ll have a well-behaved kitty who both loves you and understands the limits that you’ve set.
 Cons: This takes time and patience.
 But the rewards are worth it!

 So, what kind of cat parent are you?
 What kind of cat parent is your partner, if you have one?
 If you are not on the same page, is there something that you can do to bring your cat parenting styles more in harmony?
 Being aware of your parenting style can help you move in a positive direction for both you and your kitty, so next time your cat tries to claw the sofa or drink out of your glass of water, think about what approach will get your cat to where you want her to be in the long-run.

-If you hare having a hard time figuring out the best way to parent your cat or are having a specific issue you need help with, please let me know.
+If you are having a hard time figuring out the best way to parent your cat or are having a specific issue you need help with, please let me know.
 Contact me by sending me a request to talk about what’s going on with your cats HERE.